-Books for Allied Health can be found on Floor 2 of the new Library Building beginning at shelf mark 610.
+Books can be found on Floor 2 of the new Library Building at shelf-mark 610.

-A database is a platform for searching across various information resources such as journal articles, conference reports, books, book chapters
+A database is a platform for searching across various information resources such as journal articles, conference reports, books and book chapters.

 Key databases for Allied Health are:

 PEDro is the physiotherapy evidence database.
 This free database includes randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines in physiotherapy.

 Websites can be very useful for up to date information and it is important to check if that information is reliable and accurate.

 A selection of websites for Allied Health are:

 Grey literature is information which is not formally published in sources such as books or journals.